 - Scrunch a piece of plastic wrap in your hands, unfold it loosely and gently tap it down onto wet paint, keeping the wrinkles.
 Before the paint dries remove the plastic wrap.

 Abstracts Make Great Backgrounds

-I ended up using this abstract painting as background for a live figure portrait, and loved the combination of painting a model over the abstract texture, letting parts of it to be seen throughout.
+I ended up using the abstract painting above as a background for a live figure portrait and loved the combination of painting a model over the abstract texture, letting parts of it to be seen throughout.

 © 2012 Robie Benve